aditya6543/BASH/README.md

 An EC2 Instance Role

-Usage
+🚀 Usage Guide
-Make the script executable:
+1. Make the script executable
 chmod +x aws-cleanup-except-ec2.sh

-Dry Run (Safe Mode - Recommended First Step):
+2. Run a Dry Run (Safe Mode ✅)
-This will print all the commands that would be executed without actually deleting anything.
-Use this to review the "kill list".
+This is the recommended first step.
+It will print all the commands that would be executed without actually deleting anything.
+Review this "kill list" carefully.

 ./aws-cleanup-except-ec2.sh

 Output will be prefixed with [DRY-RUN] in green.

-Protecting Resources with a Tag:
-The script's most important safety feature is the --keep-tag.
-Any resource that has this exact key-value tag will be skipped.
+3. Protect Critical Resources (Safety Shield 🛡️)
+Use the --keep-tag flag to protect any resource with a specific tag.
+This is the script's most important safety feature.

 # Dry run, but simulate skipping any resource tagged with 'Protect=true'
 ./aws-cleanup-except-ec2.sh --keep-tag "Protect=true"

 You will see [SKIP] messages for any resources that have this tag.

-Execute Mode (DESTRUCTIVE):
+4. Execute Deletion (Destructive Mode 🔥)
 Once you have reviewed the dry run and are certain you want to proceed, add the --execute flag.

-Warning: This is the final step.
-There is no confirmation prompt after this.

 # Run deletion, but protect resources tagged 'Project=CriticalApp'
 ./aws-cleanup-except-ec2.sh --execute --keep-tag "Project=CriticalApp"

 Output for deletion commands will be prefixed with [EXECUTE] in red.

-Command-Line Flags
+⚙️ Command-Line Flags
 --execute: Switches the script from its default dry-run mode to live execution mode.

 --keep-tag KEY=VALUE: Specifies a tag to identify resources that should NOT be deleted.
-The script will skip any resource that has this tag.

 --help, -h: Displays a brief usage message.

-License
+📜 License
 This project is licensed under the MIT License.